 How Do I Get a Stop Sign?

-The current informal policies of the Traffic and Parking Commission require that a petition be submitted to the City Traffic Engineer when stop signs are requested.
+The current informal policies require that a petition be submitted to the City Engineering Project Manager when stop signs are requested.
 This petition is informal and can be in letter format with the names, addresses and phone numbers of the residents residing one block in each direction of the proposed sign.
-The main use of the petition is to demonstrate that a majority of the residents have been informed of and support the action requested of the Commission.
+The main use of the petition is to demonstrate that a majority of the residents have been informed of and support the action requested of the Public Works Department.